Language-Research-Technology/ldaca-website/content/posts/arkisto-stack-or-2023/index.md

 The LDaCA services we are building use an API to drive the data portals.
 The API can be used for direct access with appropriate access control – see [another eResearch presentation](posts/fair-care-eresearch-2022) which explains this in detail.
 These screenshots show code notebooks running in BinderHub on the Nectar cloud accessing language resources.

-This  work has also been [written up](https://digital.library.unt.edu/ark:/67531/metadc2114304/) for the June 30th at the the *2nd International Workshop on Digital Language Archives (LangArc 2023) virtual workshop on digital language archives* 2023-06-30
+This  work has also been [written up](https://digital.library.unt.edu/ark:/67531/metadc2114304/) for the *2nd International Workshop on Digital Language Archives (LangArc 2023) virtual workshop on digital language archives* 2023-06-30.

 </section>